-Should a crisis require evacuation from the school building, students will be brought to a safe place located at Our Lady Queen of Angels School on 110th Street.
-Parents/guardians should meet them at that location.
+Should a crisis require evacuation from the school building, students will be brought to a safe place located at Ft.
+Tryon Park/Cloisters or Good Shepherd School and parents/guardian should meet them at that location.

 Catholic schools throughout the Archdiocese of New York utilize the Immediate Response Information System (IRIS Alert) to notify parents directly about the crises.